-This document is intended to form a separate Supplementary Planning Document (SPD) for use and adoption by Carlisle City Council in its Development Control function.
-It will therefore be subject to public participation under The Town and Country Planning (Local Development) (England) Regulations 2004 after revisions to this draft in the light of any comments received.
-It is included as a document in the Carlisle District Local Development Scheme.
+This document forms a separate Supplementary Planning Document (SPD) for use by Carlisle City Council in its Development Control function.
+It has been subject to public participation under The Town and Country Planning (Local Development) (England) Regulations 2004.
+Revisions to the draft were made to reflect the comments received.
+This document is included in the Carlisle District Local Development Scheme.